 Develop a profile of the type of customer who will get the most value out of your solution.
 This will be your ICP.
 Look at factors such as their company size, qualitative data, and buying process.
 Then, outline how your product and its features will benefit and solve your target customers’ pain points.

 How many of your ideal customers are available for your pitch, right now?
 A TAM calculation will give you this knowledge.

-The process of qualifying potential customers, initiating engagement with them and guiding them to the next phase of the strategy.
+The process of qualifying potential customers, initiating engagement with them and guiding them to the next phase of your SaaS sales strategy.

 The process of understanding more about your ideal customers and evaluating if they are a good fit for your product.

 The core sales activity for SDRs.
 Cold calling is the process of conversing with prospects over the phone and persuading them to schedule a meeting.

 The digital companion to the cold calling section of your sales strategy.
 With outbound email, SDRs contact prospects by sending them electronic messages.

 A cadence is a series of outbound emails in daily or weekly sequences.
 SDRs often deploy video and audio messages via email in this activity.